 - Meeting once a week for one hour can work fine for many couples, but if you’re in significant distress, it might take way too long for you to heal.
 Your pain could drag on.

-- If you’re rapidly heading toward divorce, weekly marriage counseling might move too slowly to prevent it.
+- If you’re rapidly heading toward divorce, weekly marriage counseling might move too slowly to prevent it from happening.

 - Weekly counseling often is simply not adequate for addressing complex problems, which can require more focus.

 - The time between sessions can result in repetitive arguments.
 When meeting only weekly, you can easily slide backwards.